| Albert Einstein believed that every child is born a

 concentration, focus and a confidence in the successful

 outcome of whatever we have undertaken to create.
+Researchers have found that a positive attitude is

 directly linked to creativity. - i.e. the more positive